larry868/zazzy/README.md

 `zs var <filename> [var1 var2...]` prints a list of variables defined in the header of a given markdown file, or the values of certain variables (even if it's an empty string).

+## Versions

+Starting from `zs` version +

+### tag V0.1.0
+- upgraded to go 1.16
+- enhancement to allow processing of markdonw and amber file without layout file
+- ``.zs/.ignore `` file allows to list files and directories to be igniorred from the processor

 ## License